airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_greedy.md

-Note that the method `solve()` takes a list of callbacks as argument to allow a user to hook at different points of the solve process.
+Note that the method `solve()` takes a list of callbacks as argument to allow a user to hook at different points of the solving process.
 See [this notebook](../notebooks.md#callbacks-usage) for more information about callbacks.

 To allow the callbacks mechanics we should: